nyedr/desktop-llm/stories/ARCHITECTURE.md

 ## Overview

 Desktop LLM is a FastAPI-based application that provides a robust interface for interacting with local and remote language models.
-The application supports streaming chat completions, function calling, and a modular system for processing inputs and outputs.
+The application supports streaming chat completions, function calling, and a modular system for processing inputs and outputs, with integrated long-term memory and file system capabilities.

 ## Core Components